 Security of Tenure - Purpose-built rental housing offers permanent rental housing and security of tenure, unlike rented condominiums or basement suites in the secondary rental market.
-All 150 units in the proposal would be secured through a Housing Agreement and Section 219 Covenant for the longer of 60 years or the life of the building.
+All 145 units in the proposal would be secured through a Housing Agreement and Section 219

+Covenant for the longer of 60 years or the life of the building.
 Covenants will be registered on title to prohibit the stratification and/or separate sale of individual units.

-The Housing Agreement will secure not less than 20% of the residential floor area that is counted in the calculation of the floor space ratio for below-market units to be rented at rates targeted to meet the affordability needs of moderate income households.
+The Housing Agreement will secure not less than 20% of the residential floor area that is counted in the calculation of the floor space ratio for below-market units to be rented at rates targeted to meet the affordability needs of moderate-income households.
 Between tenancies, the rent for a below-market rental unit will be re-indexed to the current CMHC average rent by unit type, applying the same discount rate as was secured at the time of occupancy permit issuance.
 Rent increases during each tenancy are capped at the Residential Tenancy Act annual allowable rental increase.
 Conditions related to securing the units are contained in Appendix B.

-Tenants - The rezoning site contains existing rental residential uses, including eight units of secondary rental housing.
-There are six existing residential tenancies which are all eligible under the City's Tenant Relocation and Protection Policy (TRPP) for the Plan area.
+Existing Tenants - The rezoning site contains existing rental residential uses, including 35 units of primary rental housing.
+Of the 31 existing residential tenancies, 30 are eligible under the City's Tenant Relocation and Protection Policy (TRPP) for the Broadway Plan area.
+Four of the residential units were vacant at the time of rezoning application.

-The applicant has provided a Tenant Relocation Plan (TRP) for eligible tenants which must meet the enhanced requirements of the City's TRPP for the Plan area.
-The draft TRP is summarized in Appendix E of this report.
+The applicant has provided a Tenant Relocation Plan (TRP) for eligible tenants which, when completed, will meet the enhanced tenant protection requirements of the City's TRPP for the Broadway Plan area.
+The TRP is summarized in Appendix E of this report.

-All residential tenancies are protected under the provincial Residential Tenancy Act.
+The existing residential tenancies are governed by the Residential Tenancy Act (British Columbia).